janosi/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-overview#pricing

 A user can ask for an internal Azure Load Balancer via a K8s Service definition that also has the annotation `service.beta.kubernetes.io/azure-load-balancer-internal: true`.
 There is not any limitation on the usage of mixed service protocols with internal LBs in the Azure CPI.

+Summary: Azure already has mixed protocol support for TCP and UDP, and it already affects the bills of the users.
+The implementation of this feature may require some work in Azure CPI.

 #### GCE